Development approval process

 Some large and complex developments over old inactive underground mine workings have significant risks.
 Applicants may be required to eliminate the risk of subsidence by grouting the abandoned mine workings.

 Section 4.46 of the Environmental Planning and Assessment Act 1979, specifies that all development within a district (excluding exempt development) is considered ‘integrated development’.

-Under Section 4.47(2) of the Environmental Planning and Assessment Act 1979, councils are required to refer all integrated development to SANSW for approval.
+Under Section 4.47(2) of the Environmental Planning and Assessment Act 1979, councils are required to refer all integrated development to Subsidence Advisory for approval.